distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 **Requirement ID:** 16
 * **Description:** Client compress files before sending and uncompress at reception.
 * **Criticality:** High.
-Compression reduces file size and thus improves the cloud performance.
+Compression reduces file size and thus improves the cloud performance as network bandwidth will most likely be the bottleneck.
 * **Technical issues:** Which compression codecs to use for which file types.
 * **Dependencies:** N/A.